Celosia argentea

-Celosia argentea, commonly known as the plumed cockscomb or silver cock's comb, is a herbaceous plant of tropical origin in the Amaranthaceae family from India and Nepal.
+Celosia argentea, commonly known as the plumed cockscomb or silver cock's comb, is a herbaceous plant of tropical origin in the family Amaranthaceae from tropical Africa.
 The plant is known for its very bright colors.
 In India and China it is known as a troublesome weed.

 Description

 Celosia argentea is a tender annual that is often grown in gardens, it can also grow perennially.
 It blooms in mid-spring to summer.
 The plant exhibits dodecaploidy.

 The flowers are tiny and hermaphrodite, they are packed in narrow, pyramidal, plume-like heads 4-10 in long with vivid colors including shades of orange, red, purple, yellow and cream.

 It is propagated by black seeds.
 The seeds come in capsules; they are extremely small, up to 43,000 seeds per ounce.

 Cultivation

-As these plants are of tropical origin, they grow best in full sunlight and should be placed in a well-drained area.
+A plant of tropical origin, they grow best in full sunlight and should be placed in a well-drained area.
 Full sunlight means they should get at least 8 hours of direct sunlight.
 For healthy growth plant them in the area where they get early morning sunlight and afternoon shade.
-In the afternoon the sunlight are mostly harsh especially in hot summer.
+In the afternoon the sunlight is mostly harsh especially in hot summer.
 Afternoon shade will save the plant from excessive heat.
 The flowerheads can last up to 8 weeks, and further growth can be promoted by removing dead flowers.